ADoublLEN/Meeseeks-beta/README.md

 ## Quick Start

-First you need to download the dataset from huggingface, and paste it in `data` folder.

 To run the project, you need to implement 3 different models by yourself:
 - target model
 - extract model (which we recommend you using `Qwen2.5-Coder-32B-Instruct`)